OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-11.md

 ## 2 Chronicles 11:5

-Rehoboam lived in Jerusalem and built cities for defence in Judah.
+Rehoboam lived in Jerusalem and constructed cities for defence in Judah.

 ---

 ## 2 Chronicles 11:6

-He built Bethlehem, Etam, Tekoa,
+He established Bethlehem, Etam, and Tekoa,

 ---

 ## 2 Chronicles 11:7

-Beth-zur, Soco, Adullam,
+along with Beth-zur, Soco, and Adullam,

 ---

 ## 2 Chronicles 11:8

-Gath, Mareshah, Ziph,
+as well as Gath, Mareshah, and Ziph,

 ---

 ## 2 Chronicles 11:9

-Adoraim, Lachish, Azekah,
+and also Adoraim, Lachish, and Azekah,

 ---

 ## 2 Chronicles 11:10

-Zorah, Aijalon, and Hebron, which are fortified cities in Judah and in Benjamin.
+including Zorah, Aijalon, and Hebron, which were fortified cities in Judah and in Benjamin.

 ---